madinabolat/learner/Notes.md

 thymeleaf is server-based. it is build on backend, then browser calls it. react is client-based. it is making api calls to backend. fills in dynamically.

-React.
-Vite is a build tool for React. like maven for java. npm is package manager for node. node package manager. nvm is version manager. node version manager.
+npm is package manager for node. node package manager. nvm is version manager. node version manager.